learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

 1. Should have a `pet` prop.
 Use the attributes in this data to render the pet card correctly.
 It should show the pet's `name`, `type`, `age` and `weight`.
 Based on the pet's `type`, the component also needs to contain either a male (`♂`) or female (`♀`) symbol.
 2. Should have an `isAdopted` prop.
-Using this prop, render the correct button in the pet's card: if the pet is adopted, show the disabled button.
+Using this prop, render the correct button in the pet's card; if the pet is adopted, show the disabled button.
 Otherwise, show the primary button to adopt the pet.
 2. Should have an `onAdoptPet` callback prop.
 This callback prop gets called with the pet's `id` when the user clicks the adopt pet button — _not_ when they click the disabled button!